lakshmankumar12/general_reading_notes/networking_basics.md

       till urg-pointer is OOB data and rest are normal
     * MSG_OOB is the socket interface to set it.

+## Delayed ack

+* Just dont send ack right away, but wait for 200ms and see if there is local data to be sent.
+This way ack can be piggy backed on the data.
+* Host requirements rfc states that ack should be sent utmost within 500ms.

 ## Nagle Algorithm